cotes2020/jekyll-theme-chirpy/_posts/2022-01-09-integer-overflow.md

 ## Overview:

-Hello everyone, In this Post we will take a look at one of the most troublesome yet not very known type of software bugs: Integer overflows
+Hello everyone, In this Post we will take a look at one of the most troublesome yet not very known type of software bugs: Integer overflows.

-## back to school:
+## Back to school:

 ### Bits, bytes, and words
 The most fundamental unit of computer memory is the **bit**.
 A bit can be a tiny magnetic region on a hard disk, a tiny dent in the reflective material on a CD or DVD, or a tiny transistor on a memory stick.
 Whatever the physical implementation, the important thing to know about a bit is that, like a switch, it can only take one of two values: it is either “on” or “off”.